-Simple upward adjustment is used in the production of the statistics.
+Simple upward adjustment is used within the sampling stratum in the production of the statistics.
 This involves the assumption that inclination to respond, as a proportion, is homogeneous in the strata used in the sample design and that are based on, for example, region and sex.
-Because the sample stratification varies between the sub-samples, the model assumption also varies for the various subsamples.

-Seasonal adjustment of the LFS time series is done with a method that is built into a standard program (X12-ARIMA13).
+Seasonal adjustment of the LFS time series is done with a method that is built into a standard program (X12-ARIMA12).
 The method uses time series analysis as a basis for trend cycle and seasonal component estimation.
 Seasonal adjustment in the LFS assumes that all time series follow an ARIMA model, without being transformed.
-For a detailed description of the LFS' seasonal adjustment system, see background facts Consistent seasonal adjustment14.
+For a detailed description of the LFS' seasonal adjustment system, see background facts Consistent seasonal adjustment13.